Goebbels children: Family life

-In 1934, in search of privacy for himself and his family, Goebbels bought an imposing house in its own grounds on Schwanenwerder, an island in the River Havel.
+In 1934, in search for privacy for himself and his family, Goebbels bought an imposing house in its own grounds on Schwanenwerder, an island in the River Havel.
 He also bought a motor yacht, Baldur, for use on the river.
 Harald had his own nursery on the first floor while Helga and Hilde shared another.
 The children not only had ponies, but also a little carriage in which to ride around the gardens.
 Two years later he purchased a neighboring property and extended the park, and included a private "citadel" as his own personal retreat.

 Later, the City of Berlin placed a second lakeside house at his disposal, Lanke am Bogensee, as an official residence, which was only large enough for the family to use as a weekend retreat.
 Goebbels later added a large modern house on the opposite shore of the Bogensee.

-The marriage reached crisis point in the late summer of 1938 over Goebbels' affair with Czech actress Lída Baarová.
+The marriage reached a crisis point in the late summer of 1938 over Goebbels' affair with Czechoslovak actress Lída Baarová.
 Hitler himself intervened, for he was unwilling to put up with a scandal involving one of his top ministers, and demanded that Goebbels break off the relationship.
 Thereafter Joseph and Magda seemed to reach a truce until the end of September.
 The couple had another falling out at that point, and once again Hitler became involved, insisting the couple stay together.
 Hitler negotiated an agreement whereby the actress would be banished and the couple would keep up public appearances, subject to any reasonable conditions Magda might make.
 One of her conditions was that Goebbels would only be able to visit Schwanenwerder and see the children with her express permission.
 If, after that year, Magda still wanted a divorce, Hitler would allow it, with Goebbels as the guilty party, and she would retain Schwanenwerder, custody of the children, and a considerable income.
 Goebbels abided scrupulously by the agreement, always calling for permission before visiting and expressing his regret at missing Magda if she was not there, or taking his place, amiably, with his family at the tea table, if she was.
 It is claimed that the children did not seem to be aware that their parents were living separately at this time.